Azure/azure-workload-identity/docs/book/src/faq.md

 ## Is there a propagation delay after creating a federated identity credential?

 It takes a few seconds for the federated identity credential to be propagated after being initially added.
 If a token request is made immediately after adding the federated identity credential, it **might** lead to failure for a couple of minutes as the cache is populated in the directory with old data.
 To avoid this issue, you can add a slight delay after adding the federated identity credential.

+## What is the Azure Workload Identity release schedule?

+Currently, we release on a monthly basis, targeting the last week of the month.